MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugging-a-deadlock.md

 ### <span id="debugging_a_kernel_mode_deadlock"></span><span id="DEBUGGING_A_KERNEL_MODE_DEADLOCK"></span>Debugging a Kernel-Mode Deadlock

-There are several debugger extensions that are useful for debugging deadocks in kernel mode:
+There are several debugger extensions that are useful for debugging deadlocks in kernel mode:

 - The [**!kdexts.locks**](-locks---kdext--locks-.md) extension displays information about all locks held on kernel resources and the threads holding these locks.
 (In kernel mode, you can just type **!locks** at the debugger prompt; the **kdexts** prefix is assumed.)